 Gardening helps build strong bodies and minds!
 This season, we will grow a Victory Garden with herbs and vegetables that we will harvest, turn some into snacks, and donate the rest to Beyond Hunger.
 Visual schedules and sensory supports will be provided.
 Every class, we will read a gardening book, tend the garden, and make a gluten and dairy-free recipe to try.
 Weather permitting.
 Registration suggested.

-From July 1 to 31, we will explore disability culture, community, and advocacy in the Idea Box during Disability Pride Month.
+From July 1 to 31, we will explore disability culture, community, and advocacy in displays throughout the Main Library.

 Explore librarian-curated resources